dmbarbour/wikilon/docs/AwelonLang.md

 Interpeted text is a convenient hack but doesn't scale, compose, or abstract nicely.
 Structure is easy to abstract, compose, and evolve to support mixed data, but needs *Editable Views* to provide a usable syntax.
 Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external text or binary file.

-## Labeled Data (provisional)
+## Labeled Data (experimental!)

 Labeled data is convenient for human meaningful documentation, lightweight extensibility of data models, and commutative structure.
 Many modern programming languages have built-in support for labeled products and sums - aka records and variants.
-Awelon supports labeled data by introducing pairs of symbolic functions of form `:label` and `.label` where labels would be valid words.
+Awelon provisionally supports labeled data by introducing pairs of symbolic functions of form `:label` and `.label` where labels would be valid words.
 Effectively, a record works like this:

-        [[A] :a [B] :b [C] :c] .b == [B] [[A] :a [C] :c] [A] :a [B] :b == [B] :b [A] :a      (labels commute)
+        [[A] :a [B] :b [C] :c] .c == [C] [[A] :a [B] :b] [A] :a [B] :b == [B] :b [A] :a      (labels commute)

-Logically, we operate linearly on row-polymorphic record constructors:
+Logically, we operate linearly on abstract row-polymorphic record constructors:

-        {R without a} [A] :a == {R, a=[A]}
+        :a      {R without a} [A] → {R, a=[A]}
-        [{} → {R, a=[A]}] .a == [A] [{} → {R}]
+        .a      S [{} → {R, a=[A]}] → S [A] [{} → {R}]

-But those curly braces are a lie.
-The actual record value is abstract and ephemeral, lacking a concrete syntax.
-Instead, we treat the record constructor function `[[A]:a [B]:b [C]:c]` as the record value.
+The record value is ephemeral.
+There is no curly brace syntax within Awelon to introduce a record.
+Instead, we can treat the record constructor function `[[A]:a [B]:b [C]:c]` as the record value.
 Like other functions, a record constructor is subject to ad-hoc composition, abstraction, and factoring.
-Unlike other functions, we can easily leverage commutativity of labels when factoring record constructors.
+Unlike other functions, we can easily leverage commutativity of labels when refactoring record constructors.

 For variants, first consider that basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
 That is, an observer will supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
 For labeled sums, we simply need a labeled product of handlers - `[[OnA]:a [OnB]:b [OnC]:c ...]`.
 Variant values could have concrete representation like `[.label [Value] case]`.

         [[OnA]:a [OnB]:b] .a [ValA] case == [ValA] OnA
         case = [] b b a a d

-*Background:* Originally, my intention for Awelon was to leverage accelerators and editable views to model labeled data explicitly.
-Church encoding of labeled data is not difficult: a record as a trie, a label as a path.
-I still feel reluctant about introducing labels as a primitive Awelon extension.
-However, primitive labels make it easier to infer static types, preserve labels in output or upon error, or reason locally about which observations can be made and which refactorings are safe.
-Further, it's easier to achieve acceptable performance without complicated accelerators.
+My original intention has been to leverage accelerators, editable views, embedded texts, and annotations to model labeled data explicitly.
+Church encoding of labeled data is not difficult: each label encodes a path through pairs, a record is a trie of pairs.
+Unfortunately, if we explicitly model labels it becomes much more complicated.
+It becomes difficult to syntactically factor code or preserve human-meaningful labels when reporting errors.
+To preserve the benefits of labeled data, it seems that making them primitive is valuable.
+But I'm still reluctant to commit to a specific model.
+Awelon's support for labeled data is still "experimental".
+I'll need to see how this idea works in practice, whether a different label model would be more appropriate (such as lenses), and also how nicely these labels work in context of KPN accelerators.

 ## Secure Hash Resources